-It is very difficult to use the records of the General Register Office to trace descendants, rather than forebears, of a particular family.
-As pointed out above, the birth indexes after 1902 do record the mother's maiden name, as well as the name and surname of the child, so that it can be possible to trace all the births of a particular family from that date forward.
+It is difficult, but not impossible, to use the records of the General Register Office to trace descendants, rather than forebears, of a particular family.
+The birth indexes after 1900 record the mother's maiden name, as well as the name and surname of the child, so that it is possible to trace all the births of a particular family from that date forward.

-One could, of course, purchase copies of all of the original register entries in the hope that one entry might show the relevant address and father's name, and then investigate births of that marriage, but in most cases, the work involved makes the task impractical.
-There are, however, other ways of tracking descendants through land, census, voters' and, sometimes, parish records.
+It is possible to go through all the Michael [O']Brien marriages imaged over that period on IrishGenealogy, picking out all those that show the right father's name, and then investigate births of that marriage, but in most cases, the work involved makes the task impractical.
+There are, however, other ways of tracking descendants through land, census, voters' and, sometimes, parish records, as well as newspapers.